aykutbaglan/Zigzag/README.md

 &nbsp;&nbsp;&nbsp; 3.Speed Increase: The ball’s speed increases over time with a multiplier.

 ## Installation
-To run the Cube Runner game on your Windows system, follow these steps:
+To run the ZagZig game on your Windows system, follow these steps:

 &nbsp;&nbsp;&nbsp; 1.
 Clone this repository or download it as a ZIP file.
 &nbsp;&nbsp;&nbsp; 2.
 Open the project in Visual Studio or your preferred C++ IDE.